pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

-## Part 1 - Play with directories & naming
+## Part 1 - Play with directories and naming

 Do this work in your AWS instance, in the folder you cloned from GitHub (Lab 01)
    - If you were unsuccessful before, meet with the TAs and / or I